Open book exam or test

-Open book exams are not an easy option and are likely to be more demanding than a closed book exam, so really good preparation is required.
-It is also important to know what type of information and how much will be allowed into the examination room.
-You may be limited to your own notes only or just to the textbook.
-You will need to be able to retrieve information quickly and effectively in this sort of exam.
+Open book exams/tests require just as much preparation as closed book exams.
+In open book exams/tests you are allowed to access notes, books, or other specified resources during the exam/test.
+It is important to know what type of information and how much will be allowed in the exam.
+You may be limited to your own notes or just to the textbook.
+You will need to be able to retrieve information quickly and effectively in this sort of exam so preparation, clear note-taking and organisation are very important.
+As exams/tests vary according to course, your course coordinator or lecturer should provide details of format, and what can and cannot be used.

-- Ensure that your notes are brief and well organised.
+- Ensure that your notes are brief and well organised to ensure you are able to quickly locate information.

 - Highlight important text with different colours of markers